mr0406/modular-restaurant/docs/Azurite.md

 On disk folder files are stored as binary data.
 The structure of files is not related to their logical representation (containers, blobs).

 To see folder and files logical structure (with correct names) you need to install: Microsoft Azure Storage Explorer

+ERROR with running azurite: (running scripts is disabled on this system)
+Run:
+powershell Set-ExecutionPolicy --Scope CurrentUser Unrestricted